Book Now

 Welcoming mountain community and cultural heritage

-Cross Thorong La Pass
+Thrill of the Thorong La Pass

+The pass is located in the Damodar Himal range, just north of the Annapurna Mountains.
 The pass connects Manang village east of the Annapurna Circuit with Muktinath and Ranipauwa to the west (in the Mustang district), marking a significant milestone in completing the full Annapurna Circuit trek.

-Visit Muktinath Temple: A significant pilgrimage site in Nepal
+Visit Muktinath Temple: A significant pilgrimage site in Nepal.

 Ride through the Kali Gandaki Gorge and charming villages to Pokhara